Call Us: (225) 771-8100

 Author picture

-This summer, Louisiana lawmakers passed what Governor Jeff Landry has called “the largest tort reform effort in state history.”
-The 2025 legislative session ended with sweeping changes to our legal and insurance systems, changes that will directly affect injury victims, drivers, and families across the state.
+This summer, Louisiana lawmakers passed what Governor Jeff Landry calls “the largest tort reform effort in state history.”
+As a result, the 2025 legislative session ended with sweeping changes to Louisiana’s legal and insurance systems.
+These changes will directly affect injury victims, drivers, and families across the state.

 Effective: January 1, 2026